Jonaddo/python_sandbox/maths/README.md

 ![square_triangle](https://user-images.githubusercontent.com/36447056/90817451-22332780-e32e-11ea-8c68-929f0bc714b6.png)

 # derivative
-In this exercise we compute the 3 first derivative of the gaussian function from scratch using only numpy (and matplotlib for illustration).
+In this exercise we compute the 3 first derivative of the gaussian function from scratch using only numpy.
 ![image](https://user-images.githubusercontent.com/36447056/124804323-751fc880-df5a-11eb-9623-a9f08f68f90f.png)